martgil/webext-docs/browserAction.rst

       :name: [``browser_style``]
       :type: (boolean, optional)

       Enable browser styles.
-See the `MDN documentation on browser styles <https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/user_interface/Browser_styles>`__ for more information.
+See the <a href='https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/user_interface/Browser_styles'>MDN documentation on browser styles</a> for more information.

    .. api-member::
       :name: [``default_area``]
       :type: (`string`, optional)

       Defines the location the browserAction button will appear.
 Deprecated and ignored.
-Replaced by ``allowed_spaces``
+Replaced by :value:`allowed_spaces`

       Supported values: